 To protect the flowers from rotting, growers actually pull the flowers off 3-4 days after they bloom.
 The pulled off flowers (if not infected) are thrown around the plants as mulch.
 If they have been slightly rotted, they take it far away from the growing area.

-Then, you can pull it off:
+Then, you can pull the flower off:

 Check the roots